meta-automata-mcp/nix-mcp-servers/README.md

 ## CLI Tool

-The package also provides a `mcp-setup` CLI tool to help configure your MCP servers:
+The package also provides a `mcp-servers` CLI tool to help configure your MCP servers:

 ```bash
 nix run github:aloshy-ai/nix-mcp-servers